 The final text editor is only visible to GM's and can be used to keep secret notes from your players.

-Last, upload an image to represent your kinship.
+Upload or select an image to represent your kinship.
 This is generally some sort of family emblem, guild badge, religious symbol, etc. If you are on our Knight, Monarch, or Deity tiers, you have access to our Image Library.
 We have a good selection of kinship badge images to choose from to make your kinship look amazing!
-You are also welcome to upload your own badge image.
+You are also welcome to upload your own.

 Deleting a Kinship